 Body image struggles are not a new problem for teen girls.
-Eating disorders are a subject covered in most high school health classes and many women can remember a time in their teen lives where they stood in front of a mirror, critiquing one body part or another.
+Eating disorders are a subject covered in most high school health classes and many people can remember a time in their teen lives where they stood in front of a mirror, critiquing one body part or another.
 We compared ourselves to the faces and bodies we saw in magazines or movies.
-And while our exposure to how women are portrayed in the media was prevalent, it is nothing compared to the overwhelming and constant barrage of images teen girls face today through social media.
+And while our exposure to how people are portrayed in the media was prevalent, it is nothing compared to the overwhelming and constant barrage of images teen girls and assigned female at birth face today through social media.

 How Does Social Media Affect Body Image?